Hercules Mulligan

-Hercules Mulligan (September 25, 1740 – March 4, 1825) was an Irish-American tailor and spy during the American Revolutionary War.
-He was a member of the Sons of Liberty.
+Hercules Mulligan (September 25, 1740 – March 4, 1825) was an Irish-American tailor and spy during the American Revolutionary War, as well as a member of the Sons of Liberty.

 Early life

 Born in Coleraine in the north of Ireland to Hugh and Sarah Mulligan, Hercules Mulligan immigrated with his family to North America in 1746, settling in New York City, where he was raised from the age of six.
 Mulligan attended King's College, now Columbia University, in New York City.
 After graduating, Mulligan worked as a clerk for his father's accounting business.
 He later went on to open a tailoring and haberdashery business, catering to wealthy officers of the British Crown forces.

 On October 27, 1773, Mulligan married Elizabeth Sanders at Trinity Church, established by the Church of England.
 Sanders was the niece of Admiral Charles Sanders of the British Royal Navy.
 The couple had eight children: five daughters and three sons.

 Mulligan was introduced to Alexander Hamilton shortly after Hamilton arrived in New York by Mulligan's brother, Hugh, and took him on as a lodger.
 Mulligan also knew the Crugers, Hamilton's patrons for whom he had clerked in St. Croix, and helped Hamilton sell their cargo that was to be used for his education and upkeep.
 Mulligan helped Hamilton enroll at the Elizabethtown Academy grammar school in New Jersey to prepare for the College of New Jersey (now Princeton University), where he placed Hamilton under the wing of William Livingston, a prominent local American revolutionary, with whom Hamilton lived for a while.
 Hamilton eventually enrolled at King's College instead, Mulligan's alma mater in New York City.
 Mulligan had a profound impact on Hamilton's desire for revolution.